Skip to main content

 A wellness program is considered voluntary under the ADA when an employee’s participation is not required, and no penalties are imposed for non-participation.

 Consider the information often requested in these programs.
-A reading is a reflection of your cardiovascular system’s tone, a state deeply influenced by the adrenal hormones that govern your stress response.
+A blood pressure reading is a reflection of your cardiovascular system’s tone, a state deeply influenced by the adrenal hormones that govern your stress response.
 Your cholesterol panel provides insight into your metabolic health, a domain managed by insulin, thyroid hormones, and gonadal steroids.

 These are not just numbers on a page; they are downstream indicators of your body’s intricate regulatory networks.
 Understanding this connection shifts the conversation from a simple data transaction to a profound recognition of the biological narrative each person holds.